dough10/PolySonic/README.md

 - flushing image cache no longer requires app restart

-- option to browse Subsonic library by folder index as opposed to ID3 info (changeable from a dropdown on settings page, image cache cleard and content refreshed on change)
+- option to browse Subsonic library by folder index as opposed to ID3 info (changeable from a dropdown on settings page, image cache cleard and content refreshed on change) ** currently assumes the folowing folder structure imported folder/artist/album **

 - ability to use multiple configs (new config UIs, image cache will be cleared on change)

-- option to import / export configs as base64 encoded string saved as .cfg files
+- option to import / export config files as base64 encoded string saved as .cfg file